-- To return the currently flashing value to its initial factory default setting, press (A) and (C) at the same time.
+To return the currently flashing value to its initial factory default setting, press (a) and (a) at the same time.
 OFF will appear at the flashing location for about one second, followed by the initial default value - 5.
-After you complete calibration, push the crown back in.
+After you complete calibration, push the crown back in